epilimic/ProMod/README.txt

 - Significantly reduced hittables on Passing 1 due to balance issues.
 Reduced hittables slightly on Death Toll 1 opening area to allow early Tanks once again.
 - Added back shopping carts on dead center 2 in the event area.
 - Added props to mitigate water slowdown on hard rain 3 after the sugarmill in an attempt to balance tank fights.
+- Fixed Death Toll finale.
+Chrome / Silenced SMG always on the dock and 4 pills always on the fireplace in the picnic pavilion.

 Other Changes: